Angular-Wave/angular.ts/src/core/sce/sce.md

 - a way to enforce the required security context in your data sink.
 Directives use {@link
 - ng.$sce#parseAs $sce.parseAs} rather than `$parse` to watch attribute bindings, which performs
 - the {@link ng.$sce#getTrusted $sce.getTrusted} behind the scenes on non-constant literals.
 Also,
-- when binding without directives, AngularJS will understand the context of your bindings
+- when binding without directives, AngularTS will understand the context of your bindings
 - automatically.
 -
 - As an example, {@link ng.directive:ngBindHtml ngBindHtml} uses {@link